 Students seeking to improve their playing or singing ability have the option of taking individual private lessons with about thirty professional musicians from the greater Boston-Providence area.
 Our Teaching Associates offer intensive instruction in piano, voice, and all the individual instrument families of the symphony orchestra, the wind ensemble and jazz ensemble.
-Students may also study organ, harpsichord, recorder, or non-western instruments such as tabla, oud, or sitar.
+Students may also study instruments such as organ, harpsichord, tabla, and sitar.

-Lessons are offered by audition and for an additional fee.
-New students may audition at the beginning of the fall and the spring semesters.
-Students seeking credit are expected to attend and perform in the group classes, master classes, and juries arranged for their instrument group over the course of the term.
+In non-pandemic years, students seeking credit are expected to attend and perform in the group classes, master classes, and juries arranged for their instrument group over the course of the term.
+Following safety guidelines the University set for all students and faculty, these types of activities will undoubtedly vary from other years.

 To learn more about how to enroll, read the Applied Music Program guidelines below.